Danielle-El-Murr/car-price-predictor/README.md

 # 🚗 Car Price Prediction using Linear Regression

 ## 📌 Overview
-This project is all about predicting car prices based on different factors like the **car's brand, mileage, year, engine size, fuel type, and transmission type**.
+This project is all about predicting car prices based on different factors like the **car's brand, mileage, year, engine size, and fuel type**.
 The goal is to build a model that can estimate car prices accurately using **Linear Regression**.

 I worked on this project while going through a **Udemy machine learning course**, but I didn’t just follow along—I made sure to **understand every step, tweak things, and test different ideas**.
 I focused on **data preprocessing, feature selection, and checking OLS assumptions** to make sure the model performs well.